September 29, 2025

 Build a profile of their needs, responsiveness, and emotional connection with the brand.
 It’s also useful to add in their preferences, such as which communication channels they prefer, and which social media they use.

 In a crowded marketplace, it’s difficult for any e-commerce business to be truly unique.
-But the key is to make at least one aspect of your service sufficiently different from your competitors.
+However, the key is to make at least one aspect of your service sufficiently different from that of your competitors.
 This is your unique selling proposition (USP).

 A USP is the thing that makes your brand or product stand out, and gives customers a reason to choose you over someone else.
 It’s a way of communicating your values, and showing customers how you (and only you) can offer this particular benefit.

-For example, you could sell handcrafted goods, limited-edition items, or simply a greater choice of products than your competitors.
-Other ideas include supporting a charity with your profits, or committing to an ethical supply chain.
+For example, you could sell handcrafted goods, limited-edition items, or offer a broader selection of products than your competitors.
+Other ideas include supporting a charity with your profits or committing to an ethical supply chain.

-When all departments have a clear understanding of the USP, it’s easier to decide on a pricing strategy.
+When all departments have a clear understanding of the USP, it becomes easier to determine a pricing strategy.
 If your particular service cannot be obtained anywhere else, you can charge a premium price.
 But in most cases, you’ll have to take competitor pricing into account.

 Customer behavior refers to both their buying habits and the factors that influence the decision to buy.
 Analyzing these habits and beliefs will help you align your business with the customer’s mindset.

-People have embraced online shopping for convenience but also for lower prices.
-Customers are much savvier about finding deals and are likely to abandon a purchase before checkout if they spot the item cheaper elsewhere.
+People have embraced online shopping for its convenience, as well as for lower prices.
+Customers are increasingly savvy about finding deals and are likely to abandon a purchase before checkout if they spot the same item for a lower price elsewhere.

 That said, there are some behaviors that never change.
 For example, setting prices at $9.99 instead of $10 is still an effective concept in enticing customers, and having an attractive e-commerce website will give a high-quality, trustworthy impression.